High-bit-rate digital subscriber line: Comparison to other DSL variants

-Unlike ADSL, HDSL operates in the baseband and does not allow POTS and ISDN to coexist on the wire same pairs.
+Unlike ADSL, HDSL operates in the baseband and does not allow POTS and ISDN to coexist on the same wire pairs.
 Unlike ADSL, the proprietary SDSL, and G.SHDSL, HDSL is not rate adaptive: the line rate is always 1.544 Mbit/s or 2.048 Mbit/s.
 Lower rates at multiples of 64 kbit/s are offered to customers by using only a portion of the DS0 channels in the DS1 signal, referred to as channelized T1/E1.

 HDSL gave way to new symmetric DSL technologies, HDSL2 and HDSL4, the proprietary SDSL, and G.SHDSL.
 HDSL2 offers the same data rate over a single pair of copper; it also offers longer reach, and can work over copper of lower gauge or quality.
 SDSL is a multi-rate technology, offering speeds ranging from 192 kbit/s to 2.3 Mbit/s, using a single pair of copper.